 D Waiting List D1 Is anyone living here on the waiting list for a pitch in this area?
 INTERVIEWER: Please cross one box only Yes D2 How many people living here are on the waiting list for a pitch in this area?
 INTERVIEWER: Please cross one box only 1 2 3 4 5 6 7 8 9 10 Other (Please specify) Details (Please specify) D3 How long have they been on the waiting list?
 INTERVIEWER: Please cross one box only 0-3 months Other (Please specify) Details (Please specify) D4 If they are not on the waiting list, do any of the people living here want to be on the waiting list?
-INTERVIEWER: Please cross one box only 1 2 3 4 5 6 7 8 9 10 No Other (Please specify) Details (Please specify) Е Future Accommodation Needs E1 Do you plan to move from this site in the next 5 years?
+INTERVIEWER: Please cross one box only 1 2 3 4 5 6 7 8 9 10 No Other (Please specify) Details (Please specify) E Future Accommodation Needs E1 Do you plan to move from this site in the next 5 years?
 If so, why?
-INTERVIEWER: Please cross one box only Yes Another site in this A site in another Bricks and mortar area council in this area another council (Please specify) Please specify E3 If you want to move would you prefer to buy a private pitch or site, or rent a pitch on a public or private site?
-INTERVIEWER: Please cross one box only Public pitch Private pitch
+INTERVIEWER: Please cross one box only Yes E2 Where would you move to?
+INTERVIEWER: Please cross one box only Another site in this A site in another Bricks and mortar area council in this area another council (Please specify) Please specify E3 If you want to move would you prefer to buy a private pitch or site, or rent a pitch on a public or private site?
+INTERVIEWER: Please cross one box only Public pitch Private pitch Page 3